pbryzek/pewlett-hackard-analysis/module/README.md

-# pewlett-hackard-analysis
+# Bootcamp: UCB-VIRT-DATA-PT-03-2020-U-B-TTH

-Data Science Boot Camp Week 7
+## Week 7

+### Module
+These are the files used to complete the week 7 module